 Music at St Thomas More is vibrant, enthusiastic and a key part of whole school life.
 All students study music throughout KS3 and then have the option to continue their studies into KS4/5.
-In 2018, we achieved our highest set of year 11 results with 100% pass rate and a progress 8 score of +1.07.
+In 2019, we achieved our highest set of year 11 results with 100% of students achieving a Grade 5 or above.

-At Key Stage 3, students receive a lesson every fortnight.
-There is an emphasis on learning through practical activities, transforming students into musicians and promoting team work skills, self-confidence and self-discipline.
+At Key Stage 3, there is an emphasis on learning through practical activities, transforming students into musicians and promoting team work skills, self-confidence and self-discipline.
 The curriculum has been devised to encourage students to show initiative, take on challenge and to develop their creativity.
 Practical music making is most definitely at the heart.

 In Year 7, students complete a musical baseline assessment from which we aim to build the necessary skills required for students to be able to create and perform their own music.
 Our KS3 curriculum is focused around musical and skill development through assessment objectives of solo and ensemble performance, composition and critical engagement.
-We deliver whole class singing to year 7, ukulele tuition to year 8 as well as keyboard skills and tuned percussion ensemble to all of years 7, 8 & 9.
+Each scheme of learning is linked to the National Model Music Curriculum.
+Students explore the following throughout year 7 & 8 whilst developing their listening and critical engagement skills throughout the key stage:

 Progression after Key Stage 3

-Students can opt to study music at Key Stage 4 through studying BTEC Level 2 First Award in Music.
+Students can opt to study music at Key Stage 4 through studying Eduqas GCSE Music.
 KS4 Music students also receive instrumental lessons free of charge to support their learning.

-They can then choose to progress further and specialise further in music at Key Stage 5.
+They can then choose to progress further and specialise further in A Level Music at Key Stage 5.

-We offer a wide variety of musical instrument tuition through our close links with Forest Arts Music Hub (http://www.forestartscentre.co.uk) and currently have seven visiting instrumental teachers delivering tuition on violin, cello, flute, clarinet, trumpet, trombone, drum kit, guitar (electric/bass/acoustic), ukulele, voice and steel pans.
+We offer a wide variety of musical instrument tuition through our close links with Walsall Music Education Hub and currently have five visiting instrumental teachers delivering tuition on violin, cello, flute, clarinet, trumpet, trombone, drum kit, guitar (electric/bass/acoustic), ukulele and voice.